A day at Mount Wilson Observatory

 PLASMA 6 article

-On the 8th of March 2020, the Global International Women’s Day we met Jessica Rodriguez, STEM program coordinator at Mount Wilson Observatory and strong advocate for diversity and equality in STEM.
+We met Jessica Rodriguez, STEM program coordinator at Mount Wilson Observatory and strong advocate for diversity and equality in STEM.
 Jess’s everyday job involves bringing students from across LA to visit Mount Wilson, the mountaintop where humanity discovered its place in the Universe.

 During our visit to the Observatory Jess showed us the 100-inch telescope, one of the most famous telescopes in observational astronomy of the 20th century, and the 60-inch telescope which was the largest operating telescope in the world when it was completed in 1908.
 We also had the chance to visit the Snow solar telescope, the oldest one in the mountain.
 There was something magical albeit eerie about walking up the huge metal towers, science sanctuaries above the city of Los Angeles.
 On our way up we reminisced of other times when scientists like Einstein and Hubble walked those steps towards their next discovery.